-The Black Friday Trademark in Germany: What You Need to Know
+The Black Friday trademark in Germany: what you need to know

-But you may be surprised to hear that businesses in Germany can face the threat of lawsuits for using the term “Black Friday” in their sales and marketing.
+But you may be surprised to learn that businesses in Germany can face the threat of lawsuits for using the term “Black Friday” in their sales and marketing.

-Why is this?
+Why?
 One word: trademarks.

-The Black Friday trademark in Germany: What’s the latest?
+The Black Friday trademark in Germany

-Over the years, they had the power to send warning letters to any businesses promoting Black Friday sales or marketing promotions within Germany to ask them to stop.
+Over the years, Super Union Holdings Ltd. had the power to send warning letters to any businesses promoting Black Friday sales or marketing promotions within Germany and ask them to ask them to stop.

-In April 2018, the trademark “Black Friday” was revoked and businesses were once again free to promote their Black Friday offers in Germany.
+In November 2017, Simon Gall, the owner of the website Black-Friday.de, contested the Black Friday trademark and won.
+In April 2018, the trademark was revoked and businesses were once again free to promote their Black Friday offers in Germany.

-Shortly afterward, though, Super Union Holdings appealed this decision—starting an ongoing legal battle within Germany, which still hasn’t been resolved.
+Shortly afterward, Super Union Holdings appealed this decision—starting an ongoing legal battle within Germany, which still hasn’t been resolved.

 Should I be concerned about the Black Friday trademark?

 What follows isn’t legal advice, but rather information to be aware of.
 For specific advice on how these matters may impact your business, consult your legal counsel.

-But here’s why you don’t necessarily need to panic…
+But here’s why you don’t necessarily need to panic:

 Bird & Bird, an international intellectual property group, says: “It is possible that retailers using the term ‘Black Friday’ in Germany could still receive warning letters from Super Union Holdings Limited.
 However, such retailers would have good arguments in their defense as the European Union Intellectual Property Office (EUIPO) has rejected applications for the mark ‘Black Friday’ which do not have other distinctive elements.
 It could help to reduce the risks of infringement further if retailers avoid using the term ‘Black Friday’ on its own and instead use it as a reference to the known event (e.g., ‘Our offers on Black Friday’).”